 One of the challenges inherent in "grouping" the Policy Areas is the need to acknowledge the goal and intent for change over the near and intermediate term - the four to 10-year window on which the SSP analytics are focused.
-The Clarksburg Policy Area presents an example of that challenge.
-It is a place that in the near term will be moving closer to the original vision of a walkable, mixed-use community, but is unlikely, in that same time period, to be served by high quality transit.
+Clarksburg Town Center presents an example of that challenge.
+It is a place that in the near term will be much closer in context to the original vision of a walkable, mixed-use activity center, but is unlikely, in that same time period, to be served by high quality transit.

-Nevertheless, the determination of what might be considered adequate in terms of the transportation network within the Policy Area would be best served by acknowledging the longer term goals.
-As a result, the recommendation is to place the Clarksburg Policy Area in the "Orange" category to reinforce the original vision and eventual extension of the Corridor Cities Transitway to Clarksburg.
+Nevertheless, the determination of what might be considered adequate in terms of the transportation network within the Town Center itself would be best served by acknowledging the longer term goals.
+As a result, the recommendation is to establish a new Town Center Policy Area to reinforce the original vision and eventual extension of the Corridor Cities Transitway to Clarksburg.

-Three new Policy Areas are also recommended for the "Orange" category in response to the fact that construction funds are now programmed for the Purple Line (scheduled to begin revenue service in 2022) and the Council has adopted three related master/sector plans along the corridor since the last SSP review - Chevy Chase Lake (October 2013), Long Branch (November 2013) and the Montgomery County part of the Takoma/Langley Crossroads Sector Plan (June 2012).
+Three additional Policy Areas are recommended for the Corridor group in response to the fact that construction funds are now programmed for the Purple Line (scheduled to begin revenue service in

+2022) and the Council has adopted three related master plans along the corridor since the last SSP review - Chevy Chase Lake (October 2013), Long Branch (November 2013) and the Montgomery County part of the Takoma/Langley Crossroads Sector Plan (June 2012).

-Recommendation: Place the Clarksburg Policy Area in the "Orange" category in recognition of the original vision for this area and the planned high-quality transit service to be provided by the Corridor Cities Transitway, and establish three new Policy Areas also categorized as "Orange" Policy Areas due to the programming of construction funds for the Purple Line - Chevy Chase Lake, Long Branch and Takoma/Langley Crossroads (within Montgomery County).
+Recommendation: Establish four new Policy Areas: a Clarksburg Town Center Policy Area categorized as a "Corridor" Policy Area in recognition of the original vision for the Town Center and the planned high-quality transit service to be provided by the Corridor Cities Transitway, and three additional Policy Areas also categorized as "Corridor" Policy Areas due to the programming of construction funds for the Purple Line - Chevy Chase Lake, Long Branch and Takoma/Langley Crossroads (within Montgomery County).